Sandra Bullock Makes $100,000 Donation To Humane Society For California Wildfire Relief

 The shelter announced Bullock’s donation on their Facebook page, thanking the Oscar-winning actress while giving details about what the star’s donation will go toward in their conservation efforts.

-In the post, the Humane Society writes,”The Humane Society of Ventura County was deeply humbled today by a $100,000 donation from Sandra Bullock and family.
+In the post, the Humane Society writes, “The Humane Society of Ventura County was deeply humbled today by a $100,000 donation from Sandra Bullock and family.
 Our efforts for rescuing and caring for evacuated animals from the Hill and Woolsey fires had caught her attention and her team reached out to the shelter to show their support.
 Sandra Bullock and her family have reached out to other nonprofit organizations both during this incident and in the past.
 However, this time she wanted to contribute to those on the frontline rescuing animals in peril and hope others will choose to do the same.”

 The post goes on to say, “This donation will help the HSVC provide 24/7 care for the scores of horses, bulls, donkeys, pigs, chickens, ducks, dogs, cats and other pets evacuated from the fires.
 The HSVC pledges to care for these animals for as long as is needed or until their owners feel comfortable in safely reuniting their families.
 From all of us on staff at the HSVC, our dedicated volunteers, and the animals in our care, we thank you for your kind consideration.”

-Sandra Bullock is lent a helping hand and donated $100,000 to help provide care for animals evacuated in the California wildfires. https://t.co/thyTyUVdtr
+Sandra Bullock lent a helping hand and donated $100,000 to help provide care for animals evacuated in the California wildfires. https://t.co/md9MDu5mc0

 — E!
 News (@enews) November 12, 2018